-7. The prohibition of owning Chametz during Pesach (bal Ymatse).
-Mitzvot 6 and 7 are indeed identical: an exceptional case in the entire Torah!
+Mitzvot 6 and 7 are indeed identical: an exceptional case in the entire Tora!

-8. The prohibition of eating Chametz Pesach eve, from noon.
+8. The prohibition of eating Chametz Pesach eve (Friday April 6th), from noon.

-In the following days B'H we will have the opportunity to define and review all these Mitzvot.
+In the coming days B'H we will have the opportunity to define and review all these Mitzvot.